trustworthyml-workshop/trustworthyml-workshop.github.io/README.md

 # Workshop Schedule
-All times are in the Indian Standard Time (IST) zone.
+All times are in the Indian Standard Time (IST) zone..

 | Time         | Session | Speaker/s |